azer89/Voronoi_Stippling/README.md

 A project about Weighted Voronoi Stippling.

 Stippling is a drawing in which dots are placed carefully to simulate the density of an image.
 This project is an implementation of Adrian Secord's Weighted Voronoi Stippling paper.
-As described in the paper, I implemented the stippling algorithm by implementing Lloyd's method to generate centroidal Voronoi diagrams.
+As described in the paper, I implemented the stippling algorithm by implementing GPU-based Lloyd's method to generate centroidal Voronoi diagrams.

 More info: